Appdynamics/ucs-monitoring-extension-docker/README.md

 3. Download the Machine Agent ZIP bundle with JRE (64-bit Linux) from the [AppDynamics Download Site](https://download.appdynamics.com), copy it to your project directory as is.

-4. Download the Cisco UCS Extension from the [AppDynamics Extensions site](https://www.appdynamics.com/community/exchange/cisco-ucs-monitoring-extension/) then edit the `config.json` file and run the `Setup.ps1`  as described in the documentation.
+4. Download the Cisco UCS Extension from the [AppDynamics Extensions site](https://www.appdynamics.com/community/exchange/cisco-ucs-monitoring-extension/) then edit the `config.json` file and run the `Setup.ps1`  as described in the [documentation](https://www.appdynamics.com/community/exchange/cisco-ucs-monitoring-extension/).
 The purpose of running the `Setup.ps1` script are to generate UCS encrypted credentials, create analytics schemas and to generate ServiceNow credentials (if in use).
-Doing this will require Powershell to be installed on the build machine, alternatively, sping up the container, run the Setup in the container, copy all files in the extension folder to the build machine then rebuild the image.
+Doing this will require Powershell to be installed on the build machine, alternatively, spin up the container, run the Setup in the container, copy the {MACHINE_AGENT_HOME}/monitors/ucs-monitoring-extension folder to the build machine then rebuild the image.

 5. Docker Container monitoring is enabled by default in the configuration.
 This requires a Server Visibility license and version 4.3.3 or higher of both the Controller and the Standalone Machine Agent.
 If you are only interested in running the Cisco UCS extension without the additional benefits of Server/Docker Visibility, you should set the following flags to false in the `start-appdynamics` bash script as shown below: